Skip to main content

 list_workflow_predefined_variables

-Retrieve system-level predefined variables for workflow configuration to automate operations like failure notifications.
+Retrieve predefined variables for workflow configuration, which trigger system operations like sending failure notifications when set.

 Instructions